Adventure to the Land of the Nine Dragons

 This is a lovely day for sleeping in and a leisurely breakfast for we are ever so reluctantly leaving the serenity of our mountain aerie behind in mid-afternoon.

-Our days will be a wonderful and revitalizing melange of spiritual and cultural history, Perfume River cruising and fabulous cuisine, including a cooking demonstration and in a traditional family home.
+Our days will be a wonderful and revitalizing melange of spiritual, architectural and cultural history, fabulous cuisine, and a lesson in lantern making, which will make a wonderful souvenir of our time together.

 Meals: Breakfast, Lunch, Book Conversation, (Dinner where noted)

-Today, it’s a stunning drive though the green heart of Vietnam’s countryside as we make our way toward Hoi An, a UNESCO World Heritage Site that is renowned for its ancient architecture and perched on the banks of the Thu Bon River, where it flows into the South China Sea.
+Today, it’s a stunning drive though the green heart of Vietnam’s countryside as we make our way toward Hue, the ancient French capital of Vietnam.

 Hoi An